MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/chapter-12-rds-tutorial.md

 ## Appendix A: RDS tutorial (VBScript)

 This is the RDS tutorial, written in Microsoft Visual Basic Scripting Edition.
-For a description of the purpose of this tutorial, see the [RDS tutorial](chapter-12-rds-tutorial.md).
+For a description of the purpose of this tutorial, see the introduction to this topic.

 In this tutorial, [RDS.DataControl](datacontrol-object-rds.md) and [RDS.DataSpace](dataspace-object-rds.md) are created at design time; that is, they are defined with object tags.
 Alternatively, they could be created at run time with the **Server.CreateObject** method.